Student & Alumni Profiles

 I have always been fascinated by bioethical dilemmas.
 In college I planned on becoming a scientist, but my senior year I changed directions and decided to become a rabbi.
 While in rabbinical school I missed learning about science and while reading articles about Jewish bioethics was interesting I wanted more.
 I learned from an adviser about the MBE program at Penn and it was exactly what I was looking for.
 The education I received was second to none.
 I would often spend the two hours driving home from Philadelphia to New York going over and over the dilemmas and debates that we had discussed in class.
 The MBE program made it possible for me to bridge my interests in religion and science.
 Having received such a foundational education in bioethics has made me a better rabbi.
 I hope to publish many of the papers that I wrote for my classes in Jewish journals and become a resource for the American Jewish community on issues of bioethics.
 I have taught a number of classes on Jewish bioethics and have already become a resource to my rabbinic peers on matters of Jewish bioethics.
 I am currently serving as one of three rabbis at Sinai Temple in Los Angeles.
 (Serving under Rabbi David Wolpe, Dr. Paul Wolpe's brother).
 I plan on joining one of the local hospital's bioethics committees and to continue teaching about Jewish bioethics.

-Dominic Sisti, MBE
+Dominic Sisti, MBE, PhD

 I began the MBE program in 1998, while working for a pharmaceutical company.
 I had recently graduated from Villanova University and entered the MBE program knowing I wanted to cultivate my interests in philosophy and biology through bioethics.
 As my MBE coursework progressed, I found myself increasingly eager to begin “doing bioethics” full time.
 It was tough leaving the security of a great job for uncharted waters.
 Nonetheless, I felt confident that the MBE program was a solid foundation upon which to build a bioethics career—though I also realized that I would need to complete a terminal degree someday.
 Eventually, with an MBE in hand and the unwavering support of mentors, I began a clinical ethics position where I stayed for several years.
-Meanwhile, as a Center staff member, I started to develop my research goals and began teaching and writing about bioethics.
+Meanwhile, as a Center [now Department] staff member, I started to develop my research goals and began teaching and writing about bioethics.

 It soon became clear that it was high time to do what Professors Caplan and Magnus had urged all of the early career MBE students to do: get that doctoral degree!
 So in 2006, I began the PhD program in philosophy and bioethics at Michigan State University.
-On this intellectual journey, I find myself exploring the philosophical foundations of bioethics—an exploration primed by the Penn MBE.
+On this intellectual journey, I found myself exploring the philosophical foundations of bioethics—an exploration primed by the Penn MBE.

 All this is to simply say that the Penn MBE program grounds what I now consider my vocation.
-And by “program” I mean the people of the Center: its director, faculty, staff, and students.
-I feel proud when I tell new colleagues where I received my Master’s degree and am indebted both to the Center’s superb faculty and to my incredible classmates— many of whom are now successful bioethicists.
+And by “program” I mean the people of the Department: its director, faculty, staff, and students.
+I feel proud when I tell new colleagues where I received my Master’s degree and am indebted both to the Department’s superb faculty and to my incredible classmates— many of whom are now successful bioethicists.
 I am truly honored to be a member of the Penn bioethics family.

 Anthony Vernillo, DDS, PhD, MBE